ValkyrienSkies/Valkyrien-Skies-2/README.md

 The Minecraft version dependent code lives in this repository, and the version independent code lives in [vs-core](https://github.com/ValkyrienSkies/vs-core).

 ### IntelliJ
 1. Clone the repo: `git clone --recurse-submodules https://github.com/ValkyrienSkies/Valkyrien-Skies-2`
 2. Open the project in IntelliJ
 3. Import the gradle project, sync gradle

+## Troubleshooting

+### Running Forge in dev environment
+1. Use Java 8 when running forge
+2. Try deleting the mixin mappings at `common/build/loom-cache/*.tiny` for forge to launch properly
+3. If that doesn't work, then delete all the `.gradle` and `build` folders and try again 🤞

+### Running Fabric in dev environment
+1. Use java 17 when running fabric